joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 There is some clear year over year cyclicality for cats whereas dogs display a more consistent trend.
 Birds also appear to be the most prone to extremely high outliers.
-We can clean up the data by fitting a smoothed like to each animal type.
+We can clean up the data by fitting a smoothed regression curve for each animal type.

     ggplot(asid.intake.date, aes(x=Date, y=Count, color=Animal.Type))+geom_smooth()

 ![](http://i.imgur.com/7C1KMJN.png)

-Clearly if you are going to adopt do it in the summer, that's when the shelters get the most new residents.
+Clearly the shelters get the most new reisdents in the summer months.

 The eight shelters in Los Angeles are in very different parts of the city.
 We can view this breakdown in a grid chart with each row